SEC Cybersecurity Disclosure Rules for Technology Companies

 Defining Materiality for Your Organization

-Defining materiality for your organization could involve various stakeholders such as IT, accounting, and legal departments, and possibly outside counsel.
-While financial impacts are obvious determinants of materiality, impacts to other data sets, such as customer data, data availability, intellectual property, or source code, should also be included in this decision process.
+Defining materiality for your organization can involve various stakeholders such as IT, accounting, and legal departments, and possibly outside counsel.
+While financial impacts are obvious determinants of materiality, impacts to other data sets should also be included in this decision process such as the following:

-The US Supreme Court defines materiality as a fact that, if omitted, would have a substantial likelihood of being viewed by a reasonable investor as significantly alter the total information made available.
+The US Supreme Court defines materiality as a fact that would change how a reasonable investor understands the overall information if it was left out.

-The process and people required for determining materiality need to be defined before a cybersecurity incident occurs or the organization would risk being unable to determine materiality without unreasonable delay.
+The process and people required for determining materiality need to be defined before a cybersecurity incident occurs or the organization risks being unable to determine materiality without delay.

 Reporting Risk Management

-Remember that the scope of this reporting should represent your entire business and not just your product.
+The scope of this reporting should represent your entire business, not just your product.

 Questions for Evaluating Security Programs